-If you’ve decided to ditch cable or satellite service, you may want to consider investing in a reliable HDTV antenna for your home.
-A quality HD antenna can pick up over-the-air programming from popular networks such as ABC, CBS, NBC, FOX, the CW, and a host of others for free — without the hassles or rental restrictions of an unwieldy outdoor antenna.
-And if you’re going to shop around, you’ll need some help finding the best indoor HDTV antennas on the block.
+If you’ve decided to ditch cable or satellite service, you’ll want to consider investing in a reliable HDTV antenna for your home.
+A quality HD antenna can pick up over-the-air programming from popular networks like ABC, CBS, NBC, FOX, the CW, and a host of others for free — without the hassles or rental restrictions of an unwieldy outdoor antenna.

 Not everyone lives in a neighborhood ripe for antenna viewing, however.
-Before you kiss cable goodbye, we recommend taking a look at TV Fool’s TV Signal Analysis tool, which offers in-depth analysis and simple color coding to rate the signal quality of stations in your area.
-If your neighborhood looks good to go with HD viewing opportunities, it may well be time to supplement your chosen streaming services with a top-notch antenna.
-We’ve combed through the sea of available models and found eight of the best — plus one outdoor antenna just in case — to help you bring crystal-clear HD programming straight to your TV.
+So before you kiss cable goodbye, we recommend taking a look at TV Fool’s TV Signal Analysis tool, or a similar tool to find out if your neighborhood is well positioned for HD viewing opportunities.
+If it is, you may benefit from supplementing your chosen streaming services with a top-notch antenna.
+We’ve combed through the sea of available models and found the best of the best — including one outdoor antenna just in case — to help you get crystal-clear HD programming.

 Follow below to find the best HDTV antennas you can buy.
 Once you’ve made your choice, there’s also our antenna installation guide to make setup a breeze.
 And if you want to be able to save those broadcasts for later, don’t forget to peruse our favorite over-the-air DVRs as well.

-Why you should buy this: You’re looking for a future-proofed product, eco-friendly product
+Why you should buy this: You’re looking for a future-proofed, eco-friendly product.

 Who’s it for: The eco-minded cord cutter looking toward the future.